In this post we take a detailed look at what causes frozen shoulder and the best exercises to help you recover from it as quickly as possible.

 It’s important to note that whilst bringing some stability to your shoulder is probably necessary for a complete recovery, you may make some initial gains by addressing other risk factors.

-For example if chronic inflammatory conditions like metabolic syndrome are associated with frozen shoulder, eating foods that are proven to reduce inflammation may provide some relief.
+For example if chronic inflammatory conditions like metabolic syndrome are associated with frozen shoulder.
+Eating foods that are proven to reduce inflammation may provide some relief therefore.

 Likewise increasing your activity levels to include more general exercise like walking may be helpful.